abdullahalsuad/devbook/TypeScript/Type-Aliases-vs-Interfaces.md

 These notes explain how to define the shape of objects in TypeScript using Type Aliases and Interfaces.
 Includes basic types, examples, intersections, extension, and common errors.

+### What is the difference between type and interface?

+One major difference between type aliases vs interfaces are that interfaces are open and type aliases are closed.
+This means you can extend an interface by declaring it a second time.
+In the other case a type cannot be changed outside of its declaration.

 ---

 ## 1. `Type Alias`